dsopas/assessment-mindset/README.md

 ## Formats
 If you don't have XMind software, I exported the PNG and the Freemind version.
 If you need other format, please let me know so I can start exporting it in future versions.

-## Contribute
+## How to contribute
-New tasks, tools, typos and other things you think it would help this mindset, add a new issue on dev branch on this rep for discussion and validation.
-This is open to all the infosec community so let us all keep things rolling.
+New tasks, tools, typos and other things you think it would help this mindmap, please **Add a new issue on dev branch** on this repo for discussion and validation.
+Remember that tis is open to ALL infosec community so let us all keep things rolling  :thumbsup:.

 ## To do
 - Mobile applications mindmap (iOS and Android)
 - Networking mindmap (currently working on this)
 - Wifi mindmap
-- IoT mindmap
+- IoT mindmap (currently working on this)
 - Export to OPML